YangyangFu/dynax/README.md

-# DiffBuildings
+# Dynax

-This repo implements a differentiable simulator for building energy systems to support forward simulation, parameter inference and optimal control.
+Dynamics in Jax (Dynax): This repo implements a differentiable simulator for building energy systems to support forward simulation, parameter inference and optimal control.

 # Software Architecture
 ![structure](./doc/structure.png)